Shawn-Nichol/AndroidKotlinGuide/User Interface/Menu/Contextual Menu/Contextual Action Bar(CAB).md

-# Using Contextual action mode
+# Contextual Action Bar
-I user can enable this mode by selecting an item usually with a long click, a contextual action bar appears at the top of the screen to present actions the user can perfrom on the currently selected item.
+A contextual action bar appears at the top of the screen, the user can perfrom an action on the currently selected item.
 While this mode is enabled, the user can select multiple items, deselect items, and continue to navigate within the activity.
 The action mode is disabled and the contextual action bar disapppears when the user deselects all items, presses the BACK button, or selects the Done action on the left side of the bar.

 For views that provide contextual actions, you should usually invoke the contextual action mode upon one of two events

 1. The users performs a long click
 2. The user selects a checkbox or similar UI component within the view.

-How your application invokes the contextual actionMode and defines the behavior for each action depends on your design.
 There are basically two designs:
 1. For contextual actions on indiviual arbitrarry views.
 2. For batch contextual actions on groups of items in a ListView or GridView(allowing the user to select multiple itmes and perform an action on them all).
 ## Contextaul action mode for indvidual views.